For many divorcing parents, keeping the kids in the family home is top priority.

 And if one of you wants to keep the home but needs to refinance it into your name only, your lender may require a period of time after your divorce whereby you're receiving alimony to count it towards your income requirements.

-As parents, your concern first and foremost is (or should be) the well-being of your children.
-Not upsetting their apple cart and moving them out of possibly the only house they've ever known can be a main driver for considering a nesting plan arrangement.
+As a parent, your concern first and foremost is (or should be) the well-being of your children.
+Not upsetting their apple cart and moving them out of possibly the only house they've ever known can be a main driver for considering a nesting arrangement.

 This is a common topic of discussion our clients have with our divorce coach.

 Younger children tend to take moving a bit easier than older children.
 They see it as, "Oh cool, I get two rooms and get to pick out two sets of sheets and have two sets of toys - one at Mom's house and one at Dad's house!"